Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Q: Have you ever gone out “just to look” and come back with a car full of stuff?

 Joe Obiso: Maybe a couple of times.
-One time I bought several collectible vehicles unexpectedly.
+One time I bought several model cars unexpectedly.
 Hopefully someday I’ll come back with a car full of records or clothing.

 Q: Your feedback score is incredible — what’s your secret to keeping buyers happy?